aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 In this part, you will complete the implementation of the `PreprocessTweets.scala` file which takes the path to the `Tweets_1m.json` file as input and will save a cleaner version in different formats.
 Note, in this part all of the code is implemented for.
 You'll have to follow the instructions to fill all the `TODO` parts, and check the console outputs to answer the questions.

-To run this file, you can use the following command:
+To run this file, you can use the following command after you create a JAR file for your project:
 ```bash
 spark-submit --master "local[*]" --class edu.ucr.cs.cs167.[UCRNetID].PreprocessTweets ./target/[UCRNetID]_lab7-1.0-SNAPSHOT.jar ./Tweets_1m.json
 ```